mikechambers/dcli/src/dclim/README.md

 The utility uses the download url for the manifest to check for a new version.
 While it displays the version number, that is not used to detect whether a new version is avaliable.

-The manifest is is a [Sqlite 3](https://www.sqlite.org/index.html) database.
+The manifest is a [Sqlite 3](https://www.sqlite.org/index.html) database.

 ## USAGE
 ```